Sarah Waters

 Sarah Ann Waters (born 21 July 1966) is a Welsh novelist.
-She is best known for her novels set in Victorian society and featuring lesbian protagonists, such as Tipping the Velvet and Fingersmith.
+She is best known for her novels set in Victorian society and featuring lesbian protagonists, such as Tipping the Velvet (1998) and Fingersmith (2002).
+Both novels were adapted into TV mini-series by BBC in 2002 and 2005 respectively.
+The latter novel was also adapted into the South Korean film The Handmaiden (2016).

 Life and education

 Early life

 Sarah Waters was born in Neyland, Pembrokeshire, Wales, in 1966.
 She later moved to Middlesbrough, England, when she was eight years old.
 She grew up in a family that included her father Ron, mother Mary, and a "much older" sister.
 Her mother was a housewife and her father an engineer who worked on oil refineries.
 She describes her family as "pretty idyllic, very safe and nurturing".
 Her father, "a fantastically creative person", encouraged her to build and invent.

 Waters said, "When I picture myself as a child, I see myself constructing something, out of plasticine or papier-mâché or Meccano; I used to enjoy writing poems and stories, too."
 She wrote stories and poems that she describes as "dreadful gothic pastiches", but had not planned her career.
 Despite her obvious enjoyment of writing, she did not feel any special calling or preference for becoming a novelist in her youth.

 I don’t know if I thought about it much, really.
 I know that, for a long time, I wanted to be an archaeologist – like lots of kids.
 And I think I knew I was headed for university, even though no one else in my family had been.
 I really enjoyed learning.
 I remember my mother telling me that I might one day go to university and write a thesis, and explaining what a thesis was; and it seemed a very exciting prospect.
 I was clearly a bit of a nerd.

 Waters was a supporter of the Campaign for Nuclear Disarmament, joining as a result of her boyfriend at the time.
 Politically, she has always identified as a leftist.